 This is how our annual (and occasionally semi-annual) "mommy & daddy" trips came to be.
 From that year until now, we have carved out time every year to devote to our friendship and marriage.
 What can easily be viewed as selfish is actually self-care.
 It recharges our parenting batteries and sets the tone for our family.

 As a photographer, I love capturing images of others.
 So much so, that I am rarely on the opposite end of the lens.
-I decided, much to Dennis's dismay, that these trips deserve a place in our scrapbook.
+I decided, much to Dennis' dismay, that these trips deserve a place in our scrapbook.
 That is how the tradition of destination photo sessions began.
 He hates it.
 Really he does, but he is good sport and goes along with it.
 Plus, who doesn't want to look back at a picture like this when they are 80 and say, "Man, we were something back in the day!"

 As far as our travels go, we each play an important role.
 I spend countless hours reading about destinations, searching for experiences, hunting down markets, restaurants and unusual little treasures.
 I memorize city and subway maps (never my intention, but it turns out to be a great talent to have) and my favorite -- securing boutique hotels or a quaint bed and breakfast.
 When I am done on my end, Dennis takes over in the hunt for flights, transfers, cars, money exchange and security.
 I am a risk taker and would go almost anywhere.
-Dennis on the other hand is cautious and level headed.
-(Meaning Istanbul will probably remain a dream.)
-Aren't we a pair!
+Dennis on the other hand is cautious and level headed --- meaning Istanbul will probably remain a dream.
+Aren't we a pair!?!

-Are you wondering how are kids do with this?
+Are you wondering how our kids do with this?
 I am happy to say, EXCELLENT.
 They stay with our amazing family, which includes Robbie of course.
-Often we FaceTime or call -- and they don't want to stop what they are doing to come to the phone.
+Often we FaceTime or call -- and they often don't want to stop what they are doing to come to the phone.
 This is really the best case scenario for us.
 We send them video messages of us doing silly things at famous places and always bring back traditional candy from our travels.
 They love it and so do we!